ValveSoftware/steam-audio/fmod/doc/guide.rst

         Steam Audio will now use raycast occlusion to check if the source is occluded from the listener by any geometry.
 This assumes that the source is a single point.
 You can also model sources with larger spatial extent.
 For more information, refer to the Steam Audio Unity integration documentation.

+    .. group-tab:: Unreal Engine

+        1. Select the actor containing the FMOD Audio component.
+        2. Make sure a Steam Audio Source component is attached to it.
+        3. In the Details tab, check **Simulate Occlusion**.

+        Steam Audio will now use raycast occlusion to check if the source is occluded from the listener by any geometry.
+This assumes that the source is a single point.
+You can also model sources with larger spatial extent.
+For more information, refer to the Steam Audio Unreal Engine integration documentation.

     .. group-tab:: C++

         1. Call ``iplSimulatorRunDirect`` to run occlusion simulations.